rachidlaad/Uxarion-CLI/README.md

 ## Community & Support

-- 🛠 **Builder**: Rachid Laad
+- Builder: Rachid Laad
   X/Twitter: [@Rachid_LLLL](https://x.com/Rachid_LLLL)
   Email: [rachidshade@gmail.com](mailto:rachidshade@gmail.com)
   GitHub: [github.com/rachidlaad](https://github.com/rachidlaad)
-- 💬 Have feedback or want to collaborate?
+- Have feedback or want to collaborate?
 Open an issue, share ideas, or reach out directly.
 Bug fixes, new features, and target scenarios are all welcome.
-- ⭐ If 4myPown CLI helps your security workflow, star the repo so more researchers and defenders can discover this AI pentesting copilot.
+- If 4myPown CLI helps your security workflow, star the repo so more researchers and defenders can discover this AI pentesting copilot.

-Stay safe, stay ethical, and happy hacking! 🛡️
+Stay safe and stay ethical.